 1970

 But it gets even better!
-1970 is also the year the J.B.'s came together, featuring legends like Bootsy Collins on bass.
-These guys brought a whole new level of funk to James Brown's sound, with tight grooves and killer instrumentals like "Ain't It Funky."
-Not feeling like reading?
-That's alright! 😎 Here is “Ain't it Funky Now” 🔊
+1970 is also the year the J.B.'s come together, featuring legends like Bootsy Collins on bass.
+These guys add more funk to James Brown’s sound, with tight grooves and energetic instrumentals like "Ain't It Funky."

 My all-time favorite movie is The Blues Brothers from 1980—the one that I could and would watch any time & anywhere I found it, and especially my go-to one when I am feeling down—so I don’t know how many times I might have watched it 😎😎